jcpsimmons/optimizely/README.md

 New experiments are added in the `src` folder.
 Create a new folder with the prefix ESX and the experiment number exactly like this: `ESX425`.
 Naming of files inside the folder aren't important to the build script, but for good organization go with something like `ESX425.js` for the script, `ESX425.css` if there's an accompanying CSS file, etc.

+## .gitsnaps?

+(gitsnap)[https://www.npmjs.com/package/gitsnap] is a fun repo that takes a webcam photo every time you make a commit (runs post-commit).
+Fun fact - I'm looking down to the right because I always run a terminal on my right-hand screen.

 ## misc?

 There's a misc folder with various odds and ends for experiment development.
 A coulple of relevant ones: